adrian17hv/properties_backend_challenge/README.md

 # House Photo Downloader

-**House Photo Downloader** is a script that fetches house data from an API and downloads images while optimizing them for storage.
+**House Photo Downloader** is a script that fetches properties data from an API and downloads the images while optimizing them for storage.

 ## Table of Contents